ainsleydev/mondu-trade-woocommerce/README.md

 1. **Bump Version**

-- Run the following command to choose the type of release (patch, minor, or major) and update the version in `mondu-trade-account.php`.
+- Run the following command to choose the type of release (patch, minor, or major) and update the version in `mondu-digital-trade-account.php`.
 You should merge this into `main` before creating a release.

   ```shell
   make version-bump